adamsteer/LiDAR-georeference/README.md

 -Adjust mounting angles by boresight parameters -Attempt to reduce noise in output point clouds.

+Code shared by Luke Wallace, working with the UTAS TerraLuma group, was instrumental in figuring out how to acheive some of this for the RAPPLS system, specifically for comparing results.

 It is not very user-friendly, but it is experimental software designed to be experimented with.

 1. Data preparation